-Last fall we released our White Label bank transfer solution for businesses and nonprofits looking to streamline their ACH payouts.
-Within your own application or online portal, Dwolla White Label puts a powerful ACH payments platform behind your brand and logo.
+Last fall we released our white label bank transfer solution for businesses and nonprofits looking to streamline their ACH payouts.
+Within your own application or online portal, Dwolla’s API puts a powerful ACH payments platform behind your brand and logo.

 While managing the role as payment originator, Dwolla provides a simple, easy-to-implement bank transfer API to power your payments and help you manage risk, fraud, and compliance.

-When implementing Dwolla’s white label payout solution, there are three major components that require different levels of verification to get going:
+When implementing Dwolla payout solution, there are three major components that require different levels of verification to get going: